-What Is a Fetal Echocardiography?
+What Is Fetal Echocardiography?

 When Is Fetal Echocardiography Used?

-You might also have this test if:
+You may also need this test if:

 - you have a family history of heart disease